Shopify/react-native-skia/docs/docs/video.md

 You can seek a video via the `seek` playback option.
 By default, the seek option is null.
 If you set a value in milliseconds, it will seek to that point in the video and then set the option value to null again.

-There are also the `currentTime` option which is a Reanimated value that contains the current playback time of the video.
+There is also the `currentTime` option, which is a Reanimated value that contains the current playback time of the video.

-`looping` indicates if the video should be looped or not.
+`looping` indicates whether the video should be looped or not.

 `playbackSpeed` indicates the playback speed of the video (default is 1).